-New developments for 21/22:
+New developments for 22/23:

-- The council has asked residents from across Bridgend County Borough, schools, Members and other stakeholders to share their views by taking part in a public consultation on the draft Welsh Language objectives.
-The public consultation went live on 10 May 2021 and closed on 18 June 2021.
-The new Welsh Language Strategy and action plan for 2021 to 2026 was published on the Council's website on 1 September 2021. - The Welsh in Education Strategic Plan (WESP) consultation was launched on 27 September 2021.
-This consultation invited views on Bridgend County Borough Council's WESP 2022-2032.
-The consultation aimed to seek the views of residents, our workforce, elected members and stakeholders on the proposed WESP for 2022-2032.
-The results from the consultation were used to inform the final WESP which will be implemented in September 2022.
-The consultation closed on 19 December 2021, and results were presented to Cabinet in January 2022. - We have continued to make progress in the development of the Welsh Medium childcare settings across the County Borough.
+- During April 2023 The council has asked residents from across Bridgend County Borough, schools, Members and other stakeholders to share their views by taking part in a public consultation on the Porthcawl Welsh-medium seedling school - The Welsh in Education Strategic Plan (WESP) was implemented in September 2022.
+We have continued to work with Education and other members to progress with the objectives set in the 5 year plan. - We have continued to make progress in the development of the Welsh Medium childcare settings across the County Borough.
 A steering group made up of childcare professionals and third sector colleagues has been established and meets regularly to ensure effective delivery over the next three years. - We have worked with partners to promote our Welsh essential jobs, allowing us to recruit additional Welsh speakers to improve our Welsh offering.